bacionejs/byte-armada/README.md

 With each level the enemy spawns faster.
 You can **skip levels** if you aren't challenged enough.

----

-## ✏️ Art and Visuals

-I created [Vector Bay](//github.com/bacionejs/vectorbay) for building symmetrical ships.

 As a strategy to reduce UI clutter
 - ship size indicates HP
 - Speech api indicates status

+---

+## ✏️ Art

+I created [Vector Bay](//github.com/bacionejs/vectorbay) for building symmetrical ships.

 ---